nottrobin/docs/src/en/charms-offline-strategies.md

 JUJU_CHARM_HTTPS_PROXY
 JUJU_CHARM_NO_PROXY

-!!!
-Important:
+[note=caution]
 These Juju-specific proxy settings are incompatible with the four corresponding legacy proxy settings described in earlier sections.
 Data validation is enabled to prevent collisions from occurring.
+[/note]

 One big benefit of using these finely-scoped settings is that `juju-no-proxy` can contain subnets (in CIDR notation) whereas its legacy counterpart cannot.

-!!!
-Note:
+[note]
 Work is underway to introduce further granularity that will allow specific libraries (e.g. `charm-helpers`) to enable a proxy setting on a per-call basis.
+[/note]

 ## Snap-specific proxy